 Free Slimquick Lawsuit Evaluation: If you or a loved one has been injured by Slimquick, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit against the manufacturer of Slimquick and we can help.

-Slimquick is marketed as “the world’s first and most advanced fat burner for women.”
-The product claims to contain 6 weight-loss complexes that help reduce fat, speed up metabolism and energy levels, reduce toxins in the body, and assist with the digestive process.
-SlimQuick is available in pill and powder formulations, and is sold as "SlimQuick Fat Burner”, "SlimQuick Caffeine Free" and "SlimQuick Razor."
+Slimquick weight loss supplement is marketed as “the world’s first and most advanced fat burner for women.”
+The product claims to contain 6 weight-loss complexes that help reduce fat, speed up metabolism and energy levels, reduce toxins, and assist with the digestive process.

-Slimquick Side Effects
+Slimquick Side Effects and Liver Toxicity

-The manufacturers of Slimquick, NxCare and Wellnx Life Sciences, claim that the product provides hormonal balance support and alleviates the symptoms of pre-menstrual syndrome (PMS).
-However, no human trials have been conducted to support these claims, and there is no other supporting evidence.
-It contains a significant amount of caffeine, uva ursi, which is toxic in large does and EGCG, a substance that has been linked to the following serious side effects:
+It contains a significant amount of caffeine, uva ursi, which is toxic in large doses, and EGCG, a substance that has been linked to the following serious side effects:

 - Hepatitis